 "You can depend on us," chimed in Abukcheech.

 "Did you hear that?"

 "I heard," said Keoonik.
-"So the Indians don't need
+"So the Indians don't need our help after all."

 "I wonder," said the rabbit thoughtfully.

 "What do you wonder?
 And why are we whispering?"

 "Shhh!
 Let's think about it a little, Keoonik.
 Have you any idea how those two get their living?
 They sleep all day and go hunting only after dark."

 "Some of us like to hunt after dark," Keoonik said fairly.

 "Well, but listen," said the rabbit.
 "All the fur robes in the camp have been chewed and scratched and spoiled.
 What animals chew and scratch wherever they go?"